 • Identify Areas for Improvement

-Determine which aspects of insurance operations could benefit from predictive analytics.
-These could include risk assessment, customer retention, or claims management.
+Find the areas of insurance operations that could benefit from the insurance analytics solution you are preparing.
+These could include risk assessment, customer retention, claims management, or other relevant functions.

-In this phase, relevant data is gathered, cleaned, and structured for analysis, which ensures quality for accurate predictions.
+This is the backbone stage where relevant data is gathered, cleaned, and structured for analysis, ensuring quality for precise predictions.

 • Gather Data Sources